KristianWEB/fakebooker-backend/README.md

     404 User not found
     {
-        "success" : false,
+        "success": false,
-        "msg" : "User not found",
+        "msg": "User not found",
     }

     409 Some other error occurred
     {
-        "success" : false,
+        "success": false,
-        "msg" : "Some error occurred while logging in", }
+        "msg": "Some error occurred while logging in", }
 ```